 Max Weber was a realist not only from a political but also from an epistemological perspective.
 This chapter tries to shed light upon this aspect of Weber’s works, stressing the central importance of his concept of a “science of reality” (Wirklichkeitswissenschaft).
 He viewed science not so much as a destiny for modern humanity but, rather, as a choice.
 The main sources of his realism are examined, as well as two weaknesses of the Weberian science of reality: its weak historical teleology and a value-based conception of culture.
 Finally, it is suggested that the current “realist turn” in human sciences is sowing seeds of a Weber renaissance in the twenty-first century.

-Sérgio da Mata is Associate Professor at Ouro Preto University, Brazil.
-He earned his PhD from University of Cologne with summa cum laude.
-He is author of Chão de Deus (Wissenschaftlicher Verlag Berlin, 2002), História & Religião (Autêntica, 2010), and A fascinação weberiana.
-As origens da obra de Max Weber (Fino Traço, 2013).
-His edited collections include Contributions to Theory and Comparative History of Historiography: German and Brazilian Perspectives (Peter Lang, 2015) (with Luísa Pereira and Luiz Fernandes).
+Sérgio da Mata is associate professor at Ouro Preto University, Brazil.
+He earned his PhD from the University of Cologne.
+He is author of Chão de Deus (2002), História & Religião (2010), and A fascinação weberiana.
+As origens da obra de Max Weber (2013).
+His edited collections include Contributions to Theory and Comparative History of Historiography: German and Brazilian Perspectives (2015; with Luísa Pereira and Luiz Fernandes).
 He has authored numerous articles on Max Weber, German historicism, and German philosophical anthropology.
-His current project explores the intellectual history of Joachim Ritter's Collegium philosophicum at University of Münster and its meaning for the Weberian tradition in Post-War Germany.
+His current project explores the intellectual history of Joachim Ritter’s Collegium philosophicum at the University of Münster and its meaning for the Weberian tradition in postwar Germany.
 He is a recipient of fellowships from the Deutsches Akademisches Austauschdienst, the Alexander von Humboldt Stiftung, and the Deutsche Schillergesellschaft.

 Access to the complete content on Oxford Handbooks Online requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.